drake69/semseeker/README.md

             methylationData = normalizedData,
             resultFolder = "~/semseeker_result/")

-# Complete Example

-Look in to the example folder of the repository to seea complete and working example with data from Gene Expression Omnibus (GEO)

 # Input requirements

 -   the samplesheet dataframe should contain a column called Sample_Group, the admitted values are: Case, Control, Reference. if you don0t have the Refernce population you can duplicate the Control population rows and use Reference in the Sample_Group column.

+# Complete Example

+Look in to the example folder of the repository to see a complete and working example with data from Gene Expression Omnibus (GEO)